bw0rth/pync/README.md

 <summary>Client/server model</summary>

 ---
+Building a basic client/server model using **pync** is quite simple.</br>
-Start by creating a TCP server to listen for a connection:
+On one console, start by creating a TCP server to listen for a connection:
    ```sh
    pync -l 1234
    ```

-On a second console/machine, connect to the server:
+On a second console/machine, create a client to connect to the server:
    ```sh
    pync localhost 1234
    ```

+There should now be a connection and anything typed in one console should display in the other and vice-versa.</br>
+The connection may be terminated using Ctrl-C.

+This may not seem very useful right now but as you'll see in later examples, you can use this idea to transfer files and other cool stuff.

 ---
 </details>